stuttter/wp-datepicker-styling/README.md

 * Selected day (green)
 * Hover days (matched to scheme)
 * Disabled days (opacity 50%)
+* Naturally responsive (this could probably be improved)

 ### Where can I get support?